Cynary/sunshine-virtual-monitor/README.md

 Install-Module -Name WindowsDisplayManager
 ```

+### VSYNC Toggle

+This is used to turn off / restore vsync when the stream starts/ends.

+Just download [https://github.com/xanderfrangos/vsync-toggle/releases/download/v1.1.0/vsynctoggle-1.1.0-x86_64.exe]vsynctoggle-1.1.0-x86_64.exe and put it in the same directory as the scripts.

 ## Sunshine Setup

 In all the text below, replace `%PATH_TO_THIS_REPOSITORY%` with the full path to this repository.